loxodes/tt02-submission-loxodes/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# What is Tiny Tapeout?
+Sequentially enable 8 outputs, starting with channel 0.

-Sequentially enable 8 outputs, with delay configurable from the delay[0-4].
+The number of clock cycles between incremental channel enables is set by the delay input.

-For Tiny Tapeout, see https://tinytapeout.com for context
+This is a submission to Tiny Tapeout 2, see https://tinytapeout.com for context

 ## Resources